 - the core values of our school, to be a happy and healthy place to learn and being prepared for the challenges we will face in the future

-Unfortunately not all subjects can naturally 'fit' within a topic and so these subjects are usually taught in a discrete way.
+Unfortunately not all subjects can naturally 'fit' within a challenge and so these subjects are usually taught in a discrete way.
 Religious Education does not usually link with a topic and so it's taught separately and follows the locally agreed syllabus, including the study of different world religions.
 Science also has a broad curriculum and extra sessions are included in the weekly timetable.
 We encourage the children to be as fit and active as possible, so our P.E sessions cover a variety of different activities to suit all abilities and are also planned separately into the class timetable.

 Please feel free to contact school for any specific, up-to-date information that you may require.